jamillambert/corepc/README.md

 1. Provide the [`corepc-types`](https://crates.io/crates/corepc-types) crate for use in production software.

-2. Provide tools for integration testing Rust code that interacts with the Bitcoin network.
-   Primarily consumers of the [`rust-bitcoin`](https://crates.io/crates/bitcoin) library.
-And enable doing so against multiple versions of Bitcoin Core.
+2. Provide tools for integration testing Rust code that interacts with the Bitcoin network, primarily for consumers of the rust-bitcoin library, and enable doing so against multiple versions of Bitcoin Core.

 If you require a JSON RPC client in production software it is expected you write your own and only use the `corepc-types` crate in your dependency graph.
 Feel free to copy/steal/plagiarise or